Enayetpur

 Enayetpur is a town in Sirajganj District, Rajshahi Division, Bangladesh.
 Enayetpur lies near the banks of the river Jamuna, about 137 km northwest of Dhaka, near the Jamuna Bridge.

 Description

-Enayetpur is famous for an Islamic saint named Shah Sufi Khwaja Yunus Ali Enayetpuri.
+Enayetpur is famous for an Islamic Sufi saint named Shah Sufi Khwaja Yunus Ali Enayetpuri.

-Hand loomed cloth is a specialty of this area.
+Handwoven cloth produced on a loom is a specialty of this area.
 Sharee or Saris (female dress) and lungis (male dress) are the main items produced.
-Nearby villages include Betil, Khamargram, Gopalpur, Rupnai, Khukni, and Gopinathpur.
+Nearby villages include Betil, Khokshabari, Khamargram, Gopalpur, Rupnai, Khukni, and Gopinathpur.

 Hospital

 1000-bed superspecialized Khwaja Yunus Ali Medical College and Hospital provides western standard health services to sirajganj district as well the western part of Bangladesh.

 University

 Khwaja Yunus Ali University provides higher education to sirajganj district as well the western part of Bangladesh.

 Focus on astronomy

 Enayetpur is the location of Enayetpur High School.
 The opening ceremonies of the International Year in Astronomy (2009) were held at this school in April 2009.
 Astronomy related events are held annually in Enayetpur.